Gateka/Kirundi-Dict-Privacy-and-Policy/README.md

 ---

-## Google Mobile Ads

-Our app uses the Google Mobile Ads SDK to display ads.
-Google may collect certain non-personal information about your device and usage patterns to personalize the ads you see.
-Please refer to Google's Privacy Policy for more information: [Google Privacy Policy](https://policies.google.com/privacy)

----

 ## Data Security Measures

 Although we do not collect personal information, we strive to maintain a secure environment for our users.